 In California, dealers must post additional warnings, including those regarding the risk of lead exposure from firearms and the state’s one-handgun-a-month law.114

-7. Theft or Loss Reporting: Three states require dealers to report to state and/or local authorities the theft or loss of any firearm, while other states apply this requirement to firearm owners generally, as described in the Reporting of Lost or Stolen Firearms Policy Summary.
+6. Theft or Loss Reporting: Three states specifically require dealers to report to state and/or local authorities the theft or loss of any firearm, while other states apply this requirement to firearm owners generally, as described in the Reporting of Lost or Stolen Firearms Policy Summary.
 California requires dealers to report theft or loss of any firearm to the local law enforcement agency where the dealer is located within 48 hours.
 Massachusetts requires dealers to report any theft or loss to the local licensing authority and to the state Criminal History Systems Board.
-New Jersey requires dealers to report the loss or theft of firearms or ammunition to the local police force or the state police within 48 hours.
+New Jersey requires dealers to report the loss or theft of firearms or ammunition to the local police force or the state police within 36 hours.

 Pennsylvania’s law is similar to Connecticut’s.

 The District of Columbia provides that any firearms dealer who can be shown by a preponderance of the evidence to have knowingly and willfully engaged in the illegal sale of a firearm will be strictly liable in tort for all damages caused by the discharge of the firearm in the District, regardless of whether the person operating the firearm is the original, illegal purchaser.
 A strict liability action may not be brought, however:

 • When the basis of the strict liability is a firearm originally distributed to a law enforcement agency or a law enforcement officer;